FDA 483 Observations483 Inspectional Observations

 During an FDA inspection, investigators may observe objectionable conditions.
 At the close of the inspection, these conditions are noted on the FDA 483 Observations.
-Indeed, they are violations of FDA laws.
+They may be violations of FDA laws.

 As a medical device or drug manufacturer, you may or may not choose to respond to them.
 Unlike a Warning Letter, you are not required to respond to them.
 However, depending on the significance of the observations, I suggest responding to show you are treating them seriously and correcting them.
 Yet even a well-written response doesn’t mean you are entirely out of the woods if the observations are egregious.
 It can still be classified as an OAI, meaning you can still receive a Warning Letter or other official action.
 However, it may take a few months before you get it.

 Poorly written FDA 483 Observations Responses can negatively impact you.
 But a well-written FDA Form-483, Inspectional Observations response can neutralize it, and even remedy it.
 Therefore, don’t let just anyone write this technical response to the FDA.

 Form-482 Notice of Inspection is the opening inspection form issued at the onset of the initial inspection.
 Form-483 Inspectional Observations is the closing form issued at the end of the inspection.
 So it’s an official closing of the inspection.
 Once it’s given to you, they have to reissue Form-482, Notice of Inspection, if they want more information from you.
 So once you receive FDA 483, you know the inspection is officially closed.

 Although Form-482 has to be issued every time they begin an inspection, Form-483 does not.
 It is issued only when an investigator makes observations during their inspection.
 Therefore, no written objectionable observation means no FDA-483 Observations.